alex-lt-kong/cuda-motion/README.md

 1. Detect image change (i.e., "motion") from a video feed and record videos during the periods when a motion event occurs;
-1. Provide various inter-process communication methods for downstream programs to consume live images from different types of cameras easily so that downstream programs don't have to implement their own version of video feed handling repetitively.
+1. Provide various inter-process communication methods for downstream programs to consume live images from different types of cameras so that downstream programs don't have to implement their own version of video feed handling repetitively.